 Latin involves the study of the language originally spoken in the region around Rome called Latium in the first millennium BC.
-Latin literature, and ideas expressed in the Latin language, have been influential for some 2,000 years and they continue to give pleasure and arouse wide interest.

-In Level 2, you will have the opportunity to increase your knowledge of vocabulary and grammar, enabling you to translate passages of literary Latin into English.
+You will have the opportunity to increase your knowledge of vocabulary and grammar, enabling you to translate passages of literary Latin into English.
 You will read works by a range of authors, and study literary and social contexts as well as language and style, developing your critical skills.
 You will go on to study a selection of Latin prose and verse texts.

 Years 3 and 4

 If you progress to Honours (years 3 and 4) you may study topics such as epic, love poetry, drama and the novel, all of which have had a significant influence on other European literatures.